Hawkins03/enigma/README.md

 term stores anything required to interact with the terminal. tui contains everything needed to run the text based ui (using ncurses)

-Ncurses instilation:
-"sudo apt install libncurses5-dev libncursesw5-dev"
+This project relies on ncurses for c.
+To install it, paste the following command into your terminal "sudo apt install libncurses5-dev libncursesw5-dev -y"

 todo:
   make program to store buff into a text file when it overwrites.